Sober Living – What to look for in a Sober Living Home

-Sober living homes may have set visiting hours.
+Some homes may have set visiting hours.
 It is important for individuals to remain vigilant, especially during early recovery; therefore, people who may not be supportive of a sober lifestyle are discouraged from visiting.

 Are drug tests performed?

-Most sober living homes will do random and regular drug and alcohol screenings to ensure that individuals are abstinent while residing in the home.
+All facilities will do random and regular drug and alcohol screenings to ensure that individuals are abstinent while residing in the home.
 There is usually a zero-tolerance policy on drug and alcohol use.